-Overheads and Orbit-Time Determination
+Chapter 8: Overheads and Orbit-Time Determination

-In this chapter. . .

-8.1 Overview / 150
+- 8.1 Overview

-8.2 ACS Exposure Overheads / 151
+- 8.2 ACS Exposure Overheads

-8.3 Orbit Use Determination Examples / 154
+- 8.3 Orbit Use Determination Examples

 8.1 Overview

 After you establish a set of scientific exposures, as well as any additional target acquisition or calibration exposures required for your program, you are ready to determine the total number of orbits to request.
 Generally, this straightforward exercise involves compiling the overheads for individual exposures, packing exposure plus overhead time into individual orbits, and tallying up the results to determine the total number of orbits needed.
 It may be an iterative process as you refine your exposures to better use the orbit visibility times.